Polkas/multidim/README.md

 Multidimensional Analysis in Python and pySTATA.
 The fundamentals of statistics followed by supervised and unsupervised methods.
-The core focus is to learn how to build a reproducible and high quality scientific reasearch from scratch.
+The main focus is to learn how to build a reproducible and high quality scientific reasearch from scratch.

 [Please check out lectures slides.](https://multidim.readthedocs.io/en/latest/lecture.html)